Email marketing is an important part of any business; it can be frustrating how some of the emails do not even make it to the recipient.

 When your email doesn’t have it, there are high chances that people will mark such emails as spam since you are not respecting the decision of your recipient as to whether they like to receive the email or not.

 If your email has a very low amount of open rates, this can also indicate that you might have an email list rented or bought.

 However, in both cases, there is a chance of your IP getting blacklisted since the ESP might think that your emails are spam.

 To understand how this whole email blacklist works, here is what can help you.

 These are email addresses that were once valid but have been dormant for a very long time as they haven’t been engaged with any email.

-Typing something like [email protected] instead of typing [email protected], this is quite the same as recycled spam taps as such addresses are never going to click on messages or open the emails they are receiving.
+Typing something like [email protected] instead of typing [email protected] is quite the same as recycled spam taps, as such addresses are never going to click on messages or open the emails they are receiving.

-This makes the anti-abuse community believe that sending email in excessive amounts to such emails shows that you have poor list acquisition practices and have bad hygiene.
+This makes the anti-abuse community believe that sending emails in excessive amounts to such emails shows that you have poor list acquisition practices and bad hygiene.

-Well, these email addresses and domains which have recently been used for actively signing up for receiving the email.
+Well, these email addresses and domains have recently been used for actively signing up for receiving email.

 Pristine traps are mostly common and end up in email lists when you have sender purchase, scrape or rent addresses.